-With the above technique, it is natural to argue for the security of the following compiler, which supposedly outputs a secure-with-identifiable-abort protocol given a secure-with-abort protocol π .
-The parties will simply use the above subroutine to send the quantum messages specified by π .
-This naïve solution, however, does not work.
-The issue lies in the fact that a corrupted party might not encode its qubit correctly using the QECC.
+The former solution fails due to the fact that a corrupted party might not encode its qubit correctly using the QECC.
 Observe that our sequential authentication protocol will not be able to detect such error, since it is able to detect an attack only after a Clifford had been applied.
 Furthermore, this error might propagate into the evaluation.
 Indeed, consider the following example.